prathamv28/Reversi-hs/README.md

 # Reversi-hs

-Interface and AI for popular game Reversi , written in Haskell
+Interface and AI for popular game Reversi, written in Haskel